RubenMardonesVarela/verbio/README.md

 Run unit test
 -------------------

 There are some unit tests that can be run to test different cases.
+Google test library is used to perform the unit testing.

 cd build/test